interaapps-archive/ulole-framework/documentation/compile/JS_and_CSS_bundler.md

 # Javascript and CSS bundler
-If you don't want to use webpack with nodejs you can use compile.
+If you don't want to use webpack with nodejs you can use Ulole-Compile.
 To use it you have to go in to the folder resources/compile/js or ~/css and add a compile.json.
 In it you can add "compile" "rules".

 #### Example (For javascript)